EPIC: Graph Augmentation with Edit Path Interpolation via Learnable Cost: EPIC: Edit Path Interpolation via Learnable Cost

-\paragraph{Graph augmentation and label assignment} We use the graph edit path to construct an augmented graph.
+We use the graph edit path to construct an augmented graph.
 We randomly sample two graphs in the training set.
 The graph edit distance between the two graphs is computed, then the graph edit path is constructed with node operations in random order.
 The samples obtained from a graph edit path are used as augmented graphs.
-Examples of augmented graphs are provided in \autoref{fig:edit_path}.
+To prevent the case where the augmented graph is already presented in the training set, we add an additional node feature indicating whether the graph is from the augmentation set or not.

 To assign a label to the augmented graph, we use the cost of edit operations from the augmented graph to the source and the target graphs.
-Let $(o_1, ..., o_n)$ be a sequence of edit operations applied to transforming source graph $\G_{S}$ to target graph $\G_{T}$, and $c(o)$ be the real-valued cost function of operation $o$, which is precisely defined in \autoref{section:learning}.
+Let $(o_1, ..., o_n)$ be a sequence of edit operations applied to transforming source graph $\G_{S}$ to target graph $\G_{T}$, and $c(o)$ be the real-valued cost function of operation $o$, which is precisely defined in Subsection~\ref{subsec:learning}.
 With the corresponding one-hot classification label of the source graph $\boldsymbol{y}_S$ and the target graph $\boldsymbol{y}_T$, the label of the augmented graph $\bar{\boldsymbol{y}}$ obtained by applying the first $m$ operations $(o_1, ..., o_m)$ is computed as

 where $c(\cdot)$ measures the cost of an operation.
 The assigned label is inversely proportional to the operation cost to reach the source or target from the augmented graph.